Additive posets, CW-complexes, and graphs: Atoms and tiles

-Lemma \ref{lemma7} may be interpreted in terms of the Hasse diagrams.
+Lemma \ref{lemma7} may be rephrased in terms of the Hasse diagrams.
 The Hasse diagram of a poset~$P$ is a directed graph with the set of vertices~$P$ which has an edge directed from $a \in P$ to $b\in P$ if and only if~$a $ covers~$b$.
 By the Hasse diagram of an additive poset we mean the Hasse diagram of the underlying poset.
-Lemma~\ref{lemma7} implies that the elements of an additive poset $A$ covered by a vector $a\in A$ bijectively correspond to the atoms of~$A$ that are smaller than or equal to~$a$.
-These atoms are nothing but the atoms of the additive poset $A_a\subset A$.
-The correspondence carries an element $b\in A$ covered by $a$ to $a+b \in A_a$.
+Lemma~\ref{lemma7} implies that the elements of an additive poset $A$ covered by a vector $a\in A$ bijectively correspond to the atoms of the additive poset $A_a\subset A$.
+The correspondence carries any $b\in A$ covered by $a$ to $a+b \in A_a$.
 The inverse correspondence carries an atom $c\in A_a$ to $a+c $.
-Similarly, the elements of~$A$ covering a vector $b\in A$ bijectively correspond to the atoms of~$A$ independent from~$b$.
-These atoms are nothing but the atoms of the additive poset $A^b\subset A$.
-The correspondence carries an element $a\in A$ covering $b$ to $a+b \in A^b$.
+Similarly, the elements of~$A$ covering a vector $b\in A$ bijectively correspond to the atoms of $A^b\subset A$.
+The correspondence carries any $a\in A$ covering~$b$ to $a+b \in A^b$.
 The inverse correspondence carries an atom $c\in A^b$ to $b+c $.